csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - Outside those limits, the variable cannot be accessed -- e.g. local variables cannot be accessed outside their method
 - Scope of a variable: The region of the program where it is accessible/visible
     - A variable is "in scope" when it is accessible
-    - A variable is "out of scope" when it doesn't exist or can't be accessed
+    - A variable is "out of scope" when it does not exist or cannot be accessed
 - Time limits to scope: Scope begins *after* the variable has been declared
-    - This is why you can't use a variable before declaring it
+    - This is why you cannot use a variable before declaring it
 - Space limits to scope: Scope is within the same *code block* where the variable is declared
     - Code blocks are defined by curly braces: everything between matching `{` and `}` is in the same code block
     - Instance variables are declared in the class's code block (they are inside `class Rectangle`'s body, but not inside anything else), so their scope extends to the entire class